DMDcoin/dmdv4migration/docs/governance.md

 - binding voting and non-binding voting (non-binding voting could be done as zero amount voting)
 - weighted voting (easy injection on the stake)
 - weights require to be calculated at the execution of the vote.
-- voters are not allowed to change their opinion once theiy have voted.
+- voters are allowed to change their vote
 - upgrading of the HBBFT-POSDAO Contracts (or is this a hardfork ?)
 - upgrading of the Governance DAO Contracts.